prototypefund/reproducible-website/_docs/timestamps.md

 environment variable have been usually well received and help all users wanting *reproducible builds*.

-In case where that's not possible, an option is to do post processing on the outputs.
-The idea is either to remove the timestamps entirely or normalize them to a predetermined date and time.
+In case where that is not possible, an option is to do post-processing on the output.
+The idea is to either remove the timestamps entirely or to normalize them to a predetermined date and time.
 [strip-nondeterminism](https://packages.debian.org/sid/strip-nondeterminism)
-was designed as an extensible program to perform such normalizations on a various file formats.
+was designed as an extensible program to perform such normalization on various file formats.

 Another option is to run these tools using [libfaketime](http://www.code-wizards.com/projects/libfaketime/).
-This library is loaded through the `LD_PRELOAD` environment variable and will intercept function calls retrieving the current time of day to reply instead a predefined date and time.
+This library is loaded through the `LD_PRELOAD` environment variable and it will intercept function calls retrieving the current time of day.
+It will reply instead with a predefined date and time.
 In some cases, it works just fine and can solve problems without requiring many changes to a given build system.
-But if any part of the build process is relying on time differences, things will start to go wrong.
-One case of a bad interaction between `libfaketime` and parallel compilation has been identified as a source of [reproducibility issue in the Tor Browser](https://bugs.torproject.org/12240).
+But if any part of the build process is relying on time differences, things will go wrong.
+One case of bad interaction between `libfaketime` and parallel compilation has been identified as a source of [reproducibility issue in the Tor Browser](https://bugs.torproject.org/12240).
 So beware.